awslabs/git-secrets/README.rst

     the name of the file that matched, a colon, the line number that matched, a colon, and then the line of text that matched.
 If no files are provided, all files returned by ``git ls-files`` are scanned.

+``--scan-history``
+    Scans repository including all revisions.
+When a file contains a secret, the matched text from the file being scanned will be written to stdout and the script will exit with a non-zero RC.
+Each matched line will be written with the name of the file that matched, a colon, the line number that matched, a colon, and then the line of text that matched.

 ``--list``
     Lists the git-secrets configuration for the current repo or in the global